 The War Doctor is not very Warlike

-The above point also still stands in that he is clearly a very old man at that point.
+- The above point also still stands in that he is clearly a very old man at that point.
 Even great warriors get old and can't throw down like they used to at some point.
+If you were to try picking a fight with Genghis Khan at age 65, he might be able to hold his own but you'd probably have an easier time of it than if you tried picking a fight with him at age 17 or 24 or 33.
 Furthermore, it's technically himself (well, the Eleventh Doctor, but you know what I mean) who eagerly accepts, even encourages the guards to throw them into the Tower.
 At that point, the Eleventh Doctor clearly looks like he has a plan to get them out of that particular mess, and since the main reason the War Doctor is there is to observe his future selves, he goes along with it in order to continue observing them.
 He doesn't 'handle' the guards because he has no reason to handle the guards.

 Zygons and the Memory Gambit

 - When Kate Stewart explains how the memory erasing machines work, it seems they only wipe the memory of your visit to the Black Archive, i.e. the events of one day.
 But when the machines are used on the humans and Zygons, that shouldn't be enough to make anyone forget who they are, since they're still gonna remember the day before the visit, when they were either a human or a Zygon.
 In order for the memory thing to work, the machine should wipe their entire memories right down to early childhood.
 But if that's the case, everyone in that room should be awfully confused, and certainly not capable of having any negotiations.

 - The Zygons might have worked out who they were but don't want to go back to the nuclear warhead stage.